SmartBear/readyapi4j/modules/groovy-dsl/Property-Transfer.md

 # Property transfers - Transferring content in Assert4J DSL

-One of the most powerful features of [SoapUI](https://www.soapui.org) is the ability to easily transfer values from one test step to another in.
+One of the most powerful features of [SoapUI](https://www.soapui.org) is the ability to easily transfer values from one test step to another one.
 This feature is known as ***Property transfer***.
 It is most often used to extract some part of it and pass it into a subsequent request.

 Here's a simple example where we use JSONPath to replace the value ```WILL_BE_REPLACED``` with a customer ID